lihelennn/watch-n-read/README.md

   - Compare books and movies based on reviews
 	- Use regex to look for positive words:negative words ratio
     - Get data for how many stars the book or movie has
-	- Give nearby movie theaters if the movie is better
-		- Geolocation
-		- Netflix
-	- Give amazon/book store link if the book is better
-	  - Geolocation
-		- Google
   - Create an online forum for people to discuss books/movies.

 ## Instructions